 For high achieving students there may be the opportunity to apply to study a university subject in their final year of school whilst completing their VCE.
 The Centre for Higher Education Studies (CHES) offers a wide range of Higher Education Studies (HES) to government school students across the state.
 Applications to CHES, or any other university, must be completed in consultation with the Director of VCE & Pathways.
-Students must first express an interest with Ms Ball, complete an application form, then the school will approve eligible students to continue with their application.
+Students must first express an interest with the Director of VCE & Pathways, complete an application form, then the school will approve eligible students to continue with their application.